 - The severity of the injuries

-- The quality of the personal injury lawyer you hire
+- The quality of the pedestrian injury lawyer you hire

 - The competence of the insurance adjuster